-D10.
-Does an open admission policy, if reported, apply to transfer students?
-D11 .
-Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies Transfer Creater oncies D12.
-Report the lowest grade earned for any course that may be transferred for credit: C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit type semester D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type semester D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: n/a D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
-Describe other transfer credit policies: Credits are only accepted from regionally accredited institutions.
+D11.
+Describe additional requirements for transfer admission, if applicable:

+Transfer Credit Policies

+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: C - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit type semester - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type semester - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 - D17.
+Describe other transfer credit policies:

+Credits are only accepted from regionally accredited institutions.
 Courses must be 100 level or higher and not be technical or vocational in nature.